-2. The social status of wife’s father and family background is considered.
+2. The social status of the wife’s father and family background is considered.

 3. The amount of Dower given to her family females is considered.

-4. The economic and social status of husband is also taken into consideration.
+4. The economic and social status of the husband is also taken into consideration.

 5. The other factors, such as present circumstances and family situations at the time of determining Dower.